 The Psychological Clinic provides a range of services to the East Lansing community including psychotherapy (adults, children, families, couples) and neuropsychological assessment.
 While MSU students must be referred to the Clinic through the MSU Counseling Center, the Clinic is directly available to the spouses and children of MSU students.
 Fees are based on a sliding scale according to income.
 The Clinic is located in the Psychology Building (old Physics-Astronomy).
-It is open Monday-Thursday from 8:30 a.m.-9:00 p.m., Friday from 8:30 a.m.-5:00 p.m., and Saturday from 10:00 a.m.-2:00 p.m.
+It is open Monday-Thursday from 8:30 a.m.-9:00 p.m., Friday from 8:30 a.m.-5:00 p.m., and Saturdays by appointment.
 For more information call 355-9564.